charlierdm/CV/README.md

-- Music maker / Record lover and purveyor:  I love to record and create sounds as well as spend time finding and listening to records.
+- Music maker / Record lover and purveyor:  I love to record and create sounds within my laptop, as well as spend time finding and listening to records.